 Measurements: 2.21m (height) x 2.39m (width) x 1.79m (depth)

-This Product Guide was last updated in September 2021 and we apologise if anything has changed in price or availability.
+This Product Guide was last updated in April 2022.
+We apologise if anything has changed in price or availability.